joshmoran501/READMEgenerator/ExampleREADme.md

 ## Usage:

-  Use this to quickly make a professional README so you can get back to coding!
+  Provide an example of the functionality of the README generator app

 ## License:

-  This app utilizes MIT License.
-For further information please consult https://opensource.org/licenses/MIT.
+  This app utilizes ISC License.
+For further information, please consult https://opensource.org/licenses/ISC.

 ## How to Contribute:

-  Contact me
+  email me!

 ## Tests: